Vaccination of people above 18 in K'taka may be delayed: Health Minister | Health

 ''We have made orders to Serum Institute in Pune for over one crore doses but the official news is that they are still not prepared to give it to us from tomorrow as scheduled,'' the Minister told reporters here.

-He asked people who have enrolled themselves on the Cowin portal for inoculation to refrain from going to vaccination centers on May 1.
+He asked people who have enrolled themselves on the Cowin portal for inoculation to refrain from going to vaccination centres on May 1.

-The Minister said the government will intimate the eligible people after confirmation from the Serum Institute of India about the arrival of vaccines.
+The Minister said the government will intimate eligible people after confirmation from Serum Institute of India about the arrival of vaccines.

 ''We have already paid Rs 400 crore to purchase one crore doses of Covishield, manufactured by the Serum Institute of India in Pune,'' the Minister said.